Bachelor of Science in Health Professions

 Respiratory Care - Assessment of cardiopulmonary systems to treat and monitor heart and lung problems

 Sonography - Ultrasound to diagnose, monitor and treat medical conditions

 - All tracks require the same prerequisite and general/liberal education coursework.
 NOTE: Some regionally accredited colleges may not offer all the prerequisites needed for the degree.

 - All tracks require some type of patient care experience or shadowing prior to application.
-Echocardiography and Sonography require Certified Nursing Assistant (CNA) licensure.
+Echocardiography and Sonography require coursework and/or a certification related to patient care.

 - Academic coursework is coordinated with clinical rotations at Mayo Clinic to optimize the learning experience.

 - The BSHP is a full-time, clinical program.
 Students can expect to be in class, laboratory or clinical Monday-Friday, 8:00 am - 5:00 pm, with some evening and weekend clinical rotations.